VoidVolker/Windows-logon-service/README.md

 # Windows Logon service

 This service is able to run any application on user login screen.
-I don't remember how it works — I spend several weeks to collect all solutions from internet into one working project.
+I spend several weeks to collect all solutions from internet into one working project.
+Using specific WinAPI calls this service collects info about logon session and using this info runs application in logon session.
 PR are welcome!

 # How to use
 1. Find in code LogonUI string and replace to your application